savvot/random/README.md

 - Array methods, alternatives to array_rand, shuffle

 ## PRNG sources ##
+- **XorShiftRand**
-- **XorShiftRand** - Fast and good quality random generator, based on XorShift+ algorithm with 128bit state.
+Fast and good quality random generator, based on XorShift+ algorithm with 128bit state.

+- **MtRand**
+Pure PHP implementation of builtin mt_rand variation of Mersenne twister algorithm.
+Random sequences from both methods with same int seed will match perfectly, therefore this generator is fully compatible with mt_rand() and can be used as replacement

 ## Examples ##
 ```php